-peak (see Figs. 4,5).
-Thus the classical decay rate $\gamma_c$ essentially determines the quantum decay rates on the quantum fractal corresponding to the classical strange repeller with orbits never escaping in future times (Fig. 1).
+In conclusion, the data obtained confirm the validity of the fractal Weyl law for all fractal dimensions in the interval $1 \le d \le 2$.
+They show the existence of a limiting distribution of the Gamow resonances $dW/d\gamma$ which has a gap of size γ_c , above which the distribution has a sharp peak (see Figs. 4 and 5).
+Thus the classical decay rate γ_c essentially determines the quantum decay rates on the quantum fractal corresponding to the classical strange repeller with orbits never escaping in future times (Fig. 1).
 The analytical computation of the limiting distribution $dW/d\gamma$ still remains an open problem.
-It is possible that the analytical methods pushed forward recently [17] will allow to make progress in this direction.
+It is possible that the analytical methods pushed forward recently [17] will allow progress to be made in this direction.
 Also, it would be interesting to check the validity of the fractal Weyl law for dimensions d>2.
-In such a case it is natural to expect that $N{\gamma} \propto \hbar^{-\nu}$ with $\nu = d - n_f$ where d is the fractal dimension of the classical strange repeller and $n_f$ is the number of degrees of freedom (in the present model $n_f = 1, d \leq 2$ ).
+In such a case it is natural to expect that $N{\gamma} \propto \hbar^{-\nu}$ with $\nu = d - n_f$, where d is the fractal dimension of the classical strange repeller and n_f is the number of degrees of freedom (in the present model $n_f = 1$, $d \le 2$).

-At present the properties of large nonunitary matrices find important applications in various areas including search on the Internet [25, 26] and it is possible that the fractal quantum eigenstates may have there certain applications since they give an example of important non-trivially connected fractal sets of small measure.
+At present the properties of large nonunitary matrices find important applications in various areas, including search on the Internet [29,30], and it is possible that the fractal quantum eigenstates may have certain applications there, since they give an example of important nontrivially connected fractal sets of small measure.

-I thank S. Nonnenmacher for highlighting of his results and K.M.
-Frahm for stimulating discussions.
+I thank S. Nonnenmacher for highlighting his results and K. M. Frahm for stimulating discussions.